 “You are about to embark upon the Great Crusade, toward which we have striven these many months.
 The eyes of the world are upon you.
-The hopes and prayers of liberty-loving people everywhere march with you.” —President Dwight D. Eisenhower
+The hopes and prayers of liberty-loving people everywhere march with you.” —General Dwight D. Eisenhower

 Forest resident Dr. Jack Hughes was a 24-year-old medical officer on June 6, 1944.
 It was that fateful Tuesday when Allied forces stormed the beaches at Normandy, France, in the World War II operation now universally known as “D-Day.”
 Jack recalls his experiences in the waters at Omaha Beach in great detail, from the curiosity he felt for watching the events of the day unfold, to the LSTs (Landing Ships, Tanks) heaving with men – some eager to join the fight, others afraid of the ferocious battle unfolding before their eyes.
 Though it was a life-changing experience for Jack, D-Day does not define his life.

 Jack was born on November 24, 1919, in the small town of Tabor City, North Carolina.
 The Hughes family lived about 30 miles from the beach and regularly enjoyed visiting their coastal “shack.”
 In the late 1930s, Jack, along with his brother and cousin, made a side business of selling ice to beach goers.
 They even took apart a couple of Model A Ford touring cars, transforming them into pickup trucks that they used to distribute ice up and down the strand.